powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.3.44 Fix: Resume in View Playlist was broke in the last update.

 ###  v5.3.43 Update: Some options moved around on the home screen to group playlist features together.